truera/trulens/docs/component_guides/other/no_context_warning.md

 here means either a different `threading.Thread` or a different `asyncio.Task`.
 While we include several remedies to this problem to allow use of threaded or asynchronous apps, these remedies may not cover all of the cases.
-This document is here to help you fix the issue in case your app or the libraries you use was not covered by our existing remedies.
+This document is here to help you fix the issue in case your app or the libraries you use were not covered by our existing remedies.

 ## Threads